Bridgy Fed

 Parameters:

-classmethod bot_follow(user)[source]
+classmethod bot_maybe_follow_back(user)[source]

 …so that the protocol starts sending us their activities, if it needs a follow for that (eg ActivityPub).